 Senior secondary registration

-The Department is required to ensure that any government school planning to deliver the Victorian Certificate of Education (VCE) or the Victorian Certificate of Applied Learning (VCAL) is:
+The department is required to ensure that any government school planning to deliver the Victorian Certificate of Education (VCE) inclusive of the VCE Vocational Major and/or the Victorian Pathways Certificate (VPC) is:

-- authorised by the Victorian Curriculum and Assessment Authority (VCAA) to deliver the relevant qualification (VCE and/or VCAL), and
+- authorised by the Victorian Curriculum and Assessment Authority (VCAA) to deliver the relevant qualification (VCE, VCE Vocational Major and/or VPC)

 - registered with the VRQA to add the additional year levels and/or qualifications.

-Government schools must notify the School Registration Unit of their intention to seek authorisation for delivery of senior secondary qualifications by no later than 15 February, the year prior to delivery.
+Government schools must notify the School Registration Unit of their intention to seek authorisation for delivery of senior secondary qualifications by no later than 15 February in the year prior to delivery.

 Applications to the VCAA and the VRQA are made by the Deputy Secretary, Schools and Regional Services, and individual schools are not able to make applications directly to these bodies.
-The Department is required to submit applications to add additional year levels and/or qualifications the VRQA by 30 June annually, the year prior to delivery.
+The department is required to submit applications to add additional year levels and/or qualifications the VRQA by 30 June annually in the year prior to delivery.